MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemStack.md

 - **blockIdentifiers**?: *string*[] = `null`

   String list of block types that the item can destroy.

-> [!IMPORTANT]
+Notes:
-> This function can't be called in read-only mode.
+- This function can't be called in read-only mode.

-> [!WARNING]
-> This function can throw errors.
+- This function can throw errors.
->
-> Throws if any of the provided block identifiers are invalid.
+  - Throws if any of the provided block identifiers are invalid.

 #### Examples
 ##### ***example.ts***